Shashwat986/BattleSim/Battle-Mechanics.md

 ###Audience, Charisma, and Momentum:

 The charisma die (1d6 + momentum) will roll at the end of every combat turn for each player.
-On a roll = 5-6, the audience gets pumped, and wants to see more action from that player.
+On a value >= 5, the audience gets pumped, and wants to see more action from that player.
 The degree of the player increases as per the following chart:

 | Status       | Die Roll Effect   |
 |--------------|-------------------|